Why prevention starts with personalization.

 Equipment

 Running shoes are often what runners look to when it comes to injury prevention, but unfortunately there has been limited evidence to show that running shoes can prevent injuries.
-What we have found is that runners have very unique responses to different shoes and they should definitely get their form analyzed in different shoes to see which pair suits them best [link to blog about comparing running shoes].
+What we have found is that runners have very unique responses to different shoes and they should definitely get their form analyzed in different shoes to see which pair of shoes suits them best.
 It may not be the case that shoes can’t help with injury prevention, it may just be that runners are not getting the right shoes for their unique needs!

 Our general rules when it comes to running shoes are: